-While the Plaid is scheduled to deliver next month at a price of $119,990, the Plaid+ will be a longer wait… and a larger hit to your wallet.
-According to Tesla’s website, the Model S Plaid+ will start at a purchase price of $139,990 and does not include any customizations, add-ons or FSD capabilities.
-This trim is currently listed as late 2021 for a delivery date, but has now been pushed to mid-2022.
+While the Plaid is scheduled to deliver in August or September at a price of $119,990, the Plaid+ will be a longer wait… and a larger hit to your wallet.
+According to Tesla’s website, the Model S Plaid+ will start at a purchase price of $149,990 and does not include any customizations, add-ons or FSD capabilities.
+This trim was originally listed as late 2021 for a delivery date, but has now been pushed to mid-2022.

 Audi RS e-tron GT